-Public Service Electric and Gas Company ("PSE&G" or the "Company"), a corporation of the State of New Jersey, having its principal offices at 80 Park Plaza, Newark, New Jersey, submits this Petition in compliance with the order dated April 23, 2025 of the New Jersey Board of Public Utilities ("Board" or the "BPU").
-In the Petition, PSE&G describes options for the creation of a Temporary Supply Offset Clause ("TSOC") that will be in place for service provided through May 31, 2026.
+Public Service Electric and Gas Company ("PSE&G" or the "Company"), a corporation of the State of New Jersey, having its principal offices at 80 Park Plaza, Newark, New Jersey, submits this Petition in compliance with the order dated April 23, 2025 of the New Jersey Board of Public Utilities ("Board" or the "BPU").1 In the Petition, PSE&G describes options for the creation of a Temporary Supply Offset Clause ("TSOC") that will be in place for service provided through May 31, 2026.
 The purpose of the TSOC is to provide temporary relief, beginning on July 1, 2025, from the electric bill increases that will occur following the introduction of the results of the Residential and Small Commercial Pricing ("RSCP") and Commercial and Industrial Energy Pricing ("CIEP") Basic Generation Service ("BGS") Auctions (collectively "Auctions") conducted in February 2025.
 The Board acknowledged in the April 2025 Order that these price increases largely stem from the July 2024 PJM Base Residual Auction.

-&lt;sup>1 In the Matter of the New Jersey Board of Public Utilities' Consideration of Electric Rate Impacts Beginning June 1, 2025, BPU Docket No. EX25040210, Order (April 23, 2025) ("April 2025 Order").
+1 In the Matter of the New Jersey Board of Public Utilities' Consideration of Electric Rate Impacts Beginning June 1, 2025, BPU Docket No. EX25040210, Order (April 23, 2025) ("April 2025 Order").

 PSE&G is presenting the following three options for a temporary customer credit to offset the June 1 BGS supply rate increase for the months of July, August, and September, 2025, with collection of the offset amounts over the remainder of the energy year (October, 2025 - May 31, 2026).
-PSE&G will forego recovery of any carrying costs on the accumulated customer credit.
 As detailed in this Petition and the supporting data and calculations attached hereto, since a credit will be applied in July, August and September, and a charge will be imposed from October through May, the average residential customer, based on average usage, will experience lower summer bills but higher winter bills than they would have in the absence of the TSOC.
 However, as also detailed herein, the total impacts of the TSOC on individual customers will differ due to differences in summer/winter usage profiles.
 Simply stated, customers who use more electricity in the summer and less in the winter, thus maximizing the credit and minimizing the charge, will fare better over the course of the year.
 More specifically, depending on usage, approximately 400,000 PSE&G customers who typically use about the same amount or more electricity during the winter than during the summer, such as customers with electric heat, will ultimately pay slightly more than the total BGS supply rate increase over the course of the year.

-PSE&G proposes in this filing to expand the Winter Termination Program, which prevents residential service disconnections for qualifying customers in the winter months, to the July-September time period, and to suspend reconnection fees from July 1 through Sept 30, 2025.
-Moreover, since there are some variable impacts of a credit to temporarily offset the impacts of the BGS increase, in addition to, or in lieu of, possible implementation of a TSOC, PSE&G can coordinate with the BPU to consider other options to address the increasing customer bills due to energy supply costs.
+Since there are some variable impacts of a credit to temporarily offset the impacts of the BGS increase, in addition to, or in lieu of, possible implementation of a TSOC, PSE&G can coordinate with the BPU to consider other options to address the increasing customer bills due to energy supply costs.
 These options, which are detailed in the Petition, include but not necessarily limited to initiatives to increase enrollment in existing programs that provide financial assistance to customers; expanding outreach or changes to enrollment processes for the Equal Payment Plan ("EPP"), which can levelize a customer's bill over the year; implementing automatic distribution of other customer credit programs, should they become available; and helping find ways to address the needs of those middle-income households whose income disqualifies them from certain programs but are still in need of payment assistance.